-Section IV of this Estuary Blueprint, Tracking Progress, links the species-specific indicators in the State of the Estuary Reports to Blueprint Actions designed to protect native aquatic flora and fauna.
+The Tracking Progress section of the Blueprint links the species-specific indicators in the State of the Estuary Reports to Blueprint Actions designed to protect native aquatic flora and fauna.

-Section V, Sensitive Species, details how the recommendations in this Blueprint benefit selected threatened and endangered fish, birds, mammals, and plants of critical management concern.
-Section V also ties the Blueprint's habitat and watershed approach to central concepts in species protection, including habitat protection and recovery, protection of essential migration routes, resilience to climate change, and reduction of negative impacts from invasive species.
+The Sensitive Species section details how the recommendations in this Blueprint benefit selected threatened and endangered fish, birds, mammals, and plants of critical management concern.
+The Appendix also ties the Blueprint's habitat and watershed approach to central concepts in species protection, including habitat protection and recovery, protection of essential migration routes, resilience to climate change, and reduction of negative impacts from invasive species.